VCUWrightCenter/TopExApp/README.md

  1) Select the "File Manager" tab in TopEx.
  2) Click the "Upload docs to cluster" button.
  3) Navigate to the directory with the corpus.
- 4) Select the directory and the click "Upload".
+ 4) Select the directory and the click "Upload" (it may appear greyed out, but this is ok as you can still select it).

-A Clustering Corpus is required, and must contain a minimum of 3 documents, however, a larger set is recommended.
+A Clustering Corpus is required, and must contain a **minimum of 3 documents**, however, a larger set is recommended.
 By default, the imported Clustering Corpus is automatically used as the Background Corpus as well.
-The Background Corpus is the set of documents used to create the TF-IDF matrix that contains the distribution of each word across a set of documents.
+The _Background Corpus_ is the set of documents used to create the TF-IDF matrix that contains the distribution of each word across a set of documents.
 This matrix is used in two ways by TopEx: 1) Identification of the most informative phrase for each sentence to be used for sentence representation.
 2) Creation of word embeddings, which generate the final sentence embeddings (i.e. numerical sentence representations) for clustering.
-Thus, the source corpus of the TF-IDF is very important as it is the backdrop for TopEx.
+Thus, _the source corpus of the TF-IDF is very important as it is the backdrop for TopEx_.

+**A Note on the Background Corpus**

+This set of documents helps TopEx determine which words are the most important and informative.
+These will be words that appear frequently in a subset of documents, but not in all documents.
+For example, if you have a corpus of documents that are all about dogs, do not expect the term "dog" to appear as important.
+Instead, you will get clusters of sentences talking about characteristics or breeds of dogs.
+If your Background Corpus is instead a set of documents that discuss dogs in some and cats in other, the term "dog" will be more important; however, it is still not informative if you are interested in more fine-grained characteristics of dogs; thus, selection of the Background Corpus is important and task-dependent.
+In general, if your input corpus is large enough then it is fine to be used as the background by itself as you are generally trying to find distinguishing characteristics within this corpus, but this may not always be the case depending on the task at hand.

 #### Expansion Corpus (Optional)